-Anise Yamamoto is a high school student who wears a rose choker given to her by her father; Anise was warned that if she ever removed it, she would receive a terrible punishment.
+Anise Yamamoto is a high school student who wears a rose choker given to her by her father.
+Anise was warned that if she ever removed it, she would receive a terrible punishment.
 At school, the reader is introduced to Anise’s classmate, Kaede Higa; student council president Mitsuru Tenjo; a sickly student named Seiran Asagi; and a scary-looking boy named Mitsuki Kurama.
 It’s made clear during Mitsuru’s introduction that Anise has a crush on him.
-From reading the back of the book, I knew Anise would be getting four knights; after seeing these characters’ introductions, I was able to guess that somehow these four would become her knights.
+From reading the back of the book, I knew Anise would be getting four knights, and after seeing these characters’ introductions, I was able to guess that somehow these four would become her knights.

-One day, while Anise and Kaede are cleaning at school, Anise is attacked by a bat-like creature; her choker disappears, and a card appears in her hand.
+One day, while Anise and Kaede are cleaning at school, Anise is attacked by a bat-like creature.
+Her choker disappears, and a card appears in her hand.
 Thinking the creature has the choker, Anise chases it and falls into a hole.
-She finds a faculty member and learns that she needs to kiss the card to summon one of the Rose Knights; when she does, Kaede appears.
+She finds a faculty member and learns that she needs to kiss the card to summon one of the Rose Knights.
+When she does, Kaede appears.
 Later, Anise acquires three more cards, and discovers that Mitsuru, Seiran, and Mitsuki are the other knights.